prog4biol/pfb2019/README.md

   for line in FASTA:
     line = line.rstrip()
     print(line)
 except IndexError:
   print("Please provide a file name") except IOError:
   print("Can't find file:" , file)
 ```
-> Here we test for an IndexError and a IOError.
-The IndexError occurs when we try to access a list element that does not exists.
-The IOError happens when we try to access a file that does not exist.
+> Here we test for an IndexError: Raised when an index is not found in a sequence.
+> The IndexError occurs when we try to access a list element that does not exists.
+> And we test for a IOError: Raised when an input/ output operation fails, such as the print statement or the open() function when trying to open a file that does not exist.
+> The IOError happens when we try to access a file that does not exist.

-Let's run it with no input.
+Let's run it with a file that does not exist.
 ```
 $ python scripts/exceptions_try_files.py test.txt
 User provided file name: test.txt